 §558.880.
 Providing Hospice Care to a Resident of a Skilled Nursing Facility, Nursing Facility, or Intermediate Care Facility for Individuals with an Intellectual Disability or Related Conditions.

 (a) Professional management.
 A hospice must assume responsibility for professional management of the hospice services it provides to a resident of a skilled nursing facility (SNF), nursing facility (NF), or an intermediate care facility for individuals with an intellectual disability or related conditions (ICF/IID), in accordance with the hospice plan of care.
-The hospice must make arrangements as necessary for hospice-related inpatient care in a participating Medicare or Medicaid facility in accordance with §97.850 of this subchapter (relating to Organization and Administration of Hospice Services) and §97.861 of this subchapter (relating to Hospice Short-term Inpatient Care).
+The hospice must make arrangements, as necessary for hospice-related inpatient care in a participating Medicare or Medicaid facility, in accordance with §558.850 of this subchapter (relating to Organization and Administration of Hospice Services) and §558.863 of this subchapter (relating to Hospice Short-term Inpatient Care).

 (b) Written contract.
 A hospice and SNF, NF, or ICF/IID must have a written contract that allows the hospice to provide services in the facility.
 The contract must be signed by an authorized representative of the hospice and the SNF, NF, or ICF/IID before hospice services are provided.
-In addition to the requirements in §97.289(b) of this chapter (relating to Independent Contractors and Arranged Services), the written contract must include:
+In addition to the requirements in §558.289 of this chapter (relating to Independent Contractors and Arranged Services), the written contract must include:

-(1) the manner in which the SNF, NF, or ICF/IID and the hospice are to communicate with each other and document such communications to ensure that the needs of a client are addressed and met 24 hours a day;
+(1) the way the SNF, NF, or ICF/IID and the hospice are to communicate with each other and document such communications to ensure that the needs of a client are addressed and met 24 hours a day;

 (2) a provision that the SNF, NF, or ICF/IID immediately notifies the hospice of: